Article written by Elisa

 The Loire Valley Castles are stunning in all seasons, but they are especially beautiful when the fall colors cover their parks and gardens.
 Château de Chambord and its domain is the first to come to mind, but Cheverny, Chenonceau, and Villandry, with their magnificent French-style gardens, are also worth visiting.

-A fall road trip in the Loire Valley is an excellent opportunity to combine architecture, culture, nature, and great food.
+A fall road trip in the Loire Valley is an excellent opportunity to combine architecture, culture, nature, and great food and wine.
 If you are short of time, there are also many ways to visit the Loire Valley on a day trip from Paris.

 4. Epicurean Getaway in a Wine Estate